danjool/monogon/public/arcobalingo/README.md

 Use these instructions when adding new cantos to the Divine Comedy reader:

 ## Task Overview
-Process raw Italian text from Dante's Divine Comedy to create complete textPairs arrays and dictionary entries for seamless integration with the existing semantic color mapping system.
+Process raw Italian text from Dante's Divine Comedy to create complete textPairs arrays and dictionary entries for integration with the existing semantic color mapping system.

 ## Input Requirements
 - Raw Italian text from any Divine Comedy canto